rautrajess01/chatroom/README.md

 - Designed for educational or small-scale community use.
 - You can customize topics, room styles, and user interaction rules as needed.

-## 📃 License

-This project is open-source.
-You can use and modify it freely.